-Responsible Poly takes a inordinate amount of work, emotional stability, internal and external honesty, and self-awareness.
+Responsible Poly takes an inordinate amount of work, emotional stability, internal and external honesty, and self-awareness.
 Sadly, far too many people suffering from mental illnesses are drawn to poly largely because of their fear of intimacy, fear of commitment, self-esteem issues and need for attention.
 They use multiple relationships and drama to avoid doing the work of their own healing, and ultimately cause harm and emotional damage to those who get close to them.

 These people give their partners mixed messages – the actions imply romance and love, but the words (especially when called on the behavior) backtrack quickly… They want the “head trip”, not the relationship.
 When the expectations and demands for real emotional intimacy surface, they quickly become cool, and refer back to their “words” around the relationship expectations, cry desperately that that they are a helpless victim, denying any culpability for the fact that their actions were often seemingly in direct contradiction to those words.
 “I want to be single..but with you” becomes their mantra.

-Responsible Poly’s do NOT continue relationships with people where there is a clear imbalance of feelings, expectations, or ability to meet needs.
+Responsible Poly’s do not continue relationships with people where there is a clear imbalance of feelings, expectations, or ability to meet needs.
 It’s not acceptable for poly people to claim “lies” are “mistakes” are a way to expect instantaneous redemption for unethical, dishonest, discourteous behavior.
 It’s not acceptable for “poly” people to lie, betray or otherwise use and abuse their partners, and then think that nothing more than the words “I’m sorry” should resolve everything.

-I’m tired of poly people who ignore or try to hide from the fact that when push comes to shove, you have to make a CHOICE about WHO comes first in your life.
+I’m tired of poly people who ignore or try to hide from the fact that when push comes to shove, you have to make a choice about who comes first in your life.
 You can’t be in two places at once, and you can’t do something knowing it will hurt another partner without being willing to accept the consequences of that (like the loss of the relationship).
 They do something damaging, “make a mistake”, sneak around and even lie, and then blame the loss of the relationship on the other person for having unreasonable expectations or “issues” (like wanting honesty and consistency or commitment).
 It is a colossal cop-out.

 Poly people who think that just because someone is poly, it means it’s open season for them to hit on a primary partner and close friends.
 Especially the sycophantic types that immediately target/come-on to any new partner someone gets involved with. this is no more acceptable in Poly relationships as it is in Monogamous ones.